cmchurch/DHSI-ethical-dataviz/README.md

 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.

+<h2>FOR THE CODES TO WORK</h2>
+You'll need to download the datasets and put them somewhere in your home directory.
+Then make sure to update the <em>setwd</em> command to where you put the files, like so

+setwd('~/folder-in-home-directory')

+You can download the datasets here: <a href="https://nevada.box.com/v/dhsi2018"> https://nevada.box.com/v/dhsi2018</a>.
+You'll need to ask the instructors for the password.

 ------
 <h1>SYLLABUS</h1>